OSEHRA-Sandbox/XINDEX/README.rst

          ; Data file 3.2055, field 2, IENS 1,360
          W "^XA"

-See the sample_output/ folder for a full example of XINDEXing the TERMINAL TYPE file (#3.2).
+See the `Sample Output <Packages/Toolkit/Documentation/sample_output/>`__ folder for a full example of XINDEXing the TERMINAL TYPE file (#3.2).

 Other Component Coverage (CJE)